lecler-i/mani-home-specs/src/01-introduction/01-overview-proposed-system.md

 ## 1.1 Overview of the proposed system

-This paragraph should be a continuation of the introduction done earlier.
-It should indicate the need and implications of the current proposed system.

----

 Our project will be a mobile application on Android (later on maybe iOS) platform.
 It will need very low maintenance cause the application will be peer to peer, not managed by us.
 We will only to basic moderation and software updates.